What can I expect at our first meeting?

 Even worse, clients have gone to the first appearance and accepted a Crown offer and then regretted their decision to plead guilty.
 Arranging to have a plea struck (reversed) is not always possible and will often add monetary expense to defending the matter.

 Seeing a lawyer as soon as possible is always the best policy.
 Having a legal professional document and photograph injuries can be crucial to a case.
-Whether it was a domestic assault, a bar fight, or injuries that happened in police custody.
+It is important to document injuries in most cases, including: domestic assault, bar fights, or injuries that happened in police custody.
 Pictures should be taken immediately because injuries heal and sometimes the accused’s injuries are not documented as well as the complainant’s injuries.

 Adam Weisberg will always meet with clients immediately.
 Another and more detailed interview will occur as soon as substantial disclosure has been received.
 The meeting at this stage is one of the most important meetings that will occur between a criminal lawyer and a client.